madgen/madgen.github.io/posts/2019-09-14-Verifying-the-Leftist-and-Heap-Properties-of-a-Leftist-Heap.markdown

 implementation of it.
 Then we'll implement a leftist heap without fancy types and explore how it works and why it's operations are asymptotically as efficient as the array-based implementation.
 From there on, we step into the typed territory.
-Instead of verifying the leftist and heap properties all at once, we'll first implement a leftist heap with only the leftist property verified and then another one with both the leftist and the heap properties verified.
+We first do a quick tour of terms, types, and kinds in Haskell.
+Then instead of verifying the leftist and heap properties all at once, we first implement a leftist heap with only the leftist property verified and then another one with both the leftist and the heap properties verified.
 Along the way we do some theory building for natural numbers from scratch.
 Finally, we run simulations on various heap implementations using QuickCheck to have some confidence that the the various implementations in this post are functionally equivalent.